wp-plugins/wp-symposium-toolbar/readme.txt

 == Screenshots ==

+1. Share your thoughts with the World in either format, under your custom Toolbar: gradients, transparency, colorfull
-1. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
+2. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
-2. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
+3. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
-3. Ever dreamt of attaching your custom menu to the WP Toolbar ?
+4. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...
-4. The WP Symposium admin menu opens below a colourful Toolbar.
-It can have less colours, too.
-Transparency, as well. (theme Matala, by Nicolo Volpato)
+Multisite users, even better: define Network Custom Menus from one place...

 == Changelog ==

+= 0.23.0. =

+Important!
+The plugin is now WP 3.8 compliant, as well as backwards compatible.
+Whether you are running WP 3.7.1 or WP 3.8, update this plugin now!
+Multisites installations will benefit from the significant addition of the following functionalities:
+1. Force the display of the Toolbar network wide, for selected users, from one place
+2. Home Site feature, users can then choose a home site, where the User Menu and the WPS notification icons will bring them preferably to any other of the network
+3. Select the subsites you want to be synchronized with the Main Site, by propagating selected settings to these sites automatically rather than visiting subsites one by one
+4. Create Network Custom Menus that will be displayed on all sites without Site Admins being able to remove them
+5. Share WP Symposium features from the sites where WP Symposium is activated, with all sites of the network

+Now the detailed changelog entry...
+* Change: WPMS, when plugin is network activated, add tabs to the Main Site admin page, holding Network settings
+* Change: WPMS, from Main Site 'Custom Menus' tab, option to make a custom menu network-wide
+* Change: WPMS, from 'WP Symposium' tab, the option to *search* for WPS features network wide is replaced with the option to *share* them, so that subsites that are not running WPS and might actually need these features, can benefit from these even though WPS tab is hidden on plugin options page at these sites
+* Bugfix: WPMS, propagate options accross the network upon both activation and updates
+* Change: User Menu, option to edit the link to the Edit Profile page, defaulting to the WPS Profile page on WP Symposium sites
+* Change: on non WP Symposium sites, move the WPS Toolbar settings into the Appearance menu
+* Bugfix: ensure a role's name is set before using it for display on the plugin options page
+* Bugfix: removed redundant tabs in the HTML of the plugin options page
+* Bugfix: when forcing the display of the Toolbar from a subsite, remove the WP Profile option for all users
+* Bugfix: display custom rows with symposium_toolbar_add_user_action even when all the default items are removed
+* Change: added a carrousel of tabs, so that they display on one row regardless of the screen size while ensuring the active tab is always displayed
+* Change: User Guide and Dev Guide are now integrated in the admin page, and their content is set dynamically as per selected tabs (in Multisite)
+* Change: non-Javascript friendly admin page
+* Change: WP 3.8 compliance, preview now only active on the Styles tab, responsive mode for smaller screens, etc.
+* BugFix: ensure a full RTL display of the options page
+* Added Spanish translation, thanks to Maria Ramos at [WebHostingHub](http://www.webhostinghub.com)

 = 0.22.0. =